WriteEditor/ryan-rushing/_posts/writing/2013-01-20-what-i-have-been-doing.md

 layout: individual
 title: What I Have Been Doing
 category: writing
+excerpt: I'm excited about my personal projects, and I thought I'd share the few holding my attention at the moment.
 ---

 #### I'm excited about my personal projects, and I thought I'd share the few holding my attention at the moment.